rolling-scopes-school/docs/docs/en/first-interview.md

 #### Number of students and the order of their invitation:

 The number of students invited for an interview depends on the number of mentors who enroll in the course.
-For example, in the previous set (winter, 2019) 158 people enrolled in mentors.
+For example, in the previous set 158 people enrolled in mentors.
 We invited TOP810 students for an interview, of which 510 continued their studies in the second stage.

 #### Students receive an invitation in the following order: